Established: 1981

 Made from a blend of 15 % Pinot Blanc and 85 % Auxerrois (36 yo vines) whole bunch pressed with natural fermentation with 15% of this wine aged in barrel on fine lees for 8 months.
 This shows classic white flower and citric aromas leading to a crisp and refreshing palate.

-12.91 % Alc/Vol; 2.5 g/L RS; 4.8 g/L TA (tartric acid as all gone through malo)
+12.91 % Alc/Vol; 2.5 g/L RS; 4.8 g/L TA (tartric acid as most has gone through malo although Jerome usually tries to avoid malo on this wine to retain as much natural acidity as possible.)

 2022 Pinot Gris (Stelvin)

 Good aromatic lift with smoky peach, apple and exotic tropical fruit characters on the nose and palate.
 The driest Gris we have tasted here yet still round and supple in texture, with wonderfully precise flavour.
-Great concentration and depth with a tiny residual sweetness in this ripe vintage.
+Great concentration and depth with a tiny hint of residual sweetness (3.6 g/l) in this ripe vintage.
 The rich texture and cleansing acid balance gives this wine great immediate appeal yet it also has the structure and depth to age mid-term.

 14.17 % Alc/Vol; 3.6 g/L RS; 5.02 g/L TA.